M3lt3m1/strapi-plugin-excel-export/README.md

 - The tables **uid** (api::contact-form.contact-form) need to be given following by its columns required
   - The columns has to be exactly like in the **schema**.
   - The name of the columns must be unique
+  - mode: indicates if subfields must be grouped (group) or splitted (split)
 - Relational fields need to be specified in the relation.
 For example consider the relation as _products_ and the column wanted from that relation is _name_.

   - Even if there is no relation needed please keep the relation field empty.